Portobello, Edinburgh: Buses

-Portobello is served by Lothian Buses and East Coast Buses, which provide eleven services to the area, continuing towards Joppa and Eastfield to Musselburgh, Port Seton, Tranent or North Berwick, down Brighton Place to Fort Kinnaird or Royal Infirmary, and from Kings Road to Craigentinny.
+Portobello is served by Lothian Buses which provide eleven services to the area, continuing towards Joppa and Eastfield to Musselburgh, Port Seton, Tranent or North Berwick, down Brighton Place to Fort Kinnaird or Royal Infirmary, and from Kings Road to Craigentinny.
 The former electric tramways operated by Edinburgh Corporation Transport Department were replaced by diesel buses in November 1956.

 Railway

 Portobello's first railway station was initially served by the Edinburgh and Dalkeith Railway.
 The Portobello (E&DR) railway station operated from 1832 until 1846, when it was replaced by the Portobello (NBR) railway station operated by the North British Railway.
 The station closed in 1964 under the Beeching cuts.

 Hovercraft

 For two weeks in 2007 there was an experimental hovercraft service to Kirkcaldy in Fife.
 Stagecoach was interested in running a regular service, but the local authority refused planning permission for the infrastructure.
 Stagecoach planned to use a terminal to be built in Leith using public funds, which failed to materialise.